Real-time Assessment of Community Transmission (REACT) Study

 How REACT 1 and REACT 2 work

-REACT 1: Antigen (swab) testing for the coronavirus
+REACT 1: Virus (swab) testing for the coronavirus

 REACT 2: Antibody (lateral flow) testing

-Roughly every 6 weeks, over 100,000 volunteers across England are sent a fingerprick antibody testing kit, called a lateral flow test, which looks for coronavirus antibodies in the blood.
-This helps us understand how many people have already had COVID-19 and developed antibodies against the virus.
+Our REACT-2 study looked at how many people had already had COVID-19 and developed antibodies against the virus.
+Roughly every 6 weeks, over 100,000 volunteers across England were sent a fingerprick antibody testing kit, called a lateral flow test, which looks for coronavirus antibodies in the blood.
+This study has gleaned vital information about how the virus spread across England and who was most at risk.
+REACT-2 has now ended.

 More about REACT